TylerLu/Developer-Finder/docs/_posts/01-01-05-deploythe-azure-components.md

    * Location:

-     > **IMPORTANT NOTE: Web Apps for Containers are currently (as of September 2017) not available in all regions.** You must choose one of the regions listed in [this article](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-linux-intro).
+     > **IMPORTANT NOTE: Web App for Containers are currently (as of September 2017) not available in all regions.** You must choose one of the regions listed in [this article](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-linux-intro).
      {: .blockquote .alert-danger }

   ![]({{site.baseurl}}/img/azure-deploy-settings.png)